jrpool/singlepropertysite/README.md

 ### Origin

 This project is being developed at [Learners Guild][lg] in the course of an apprenticeship in full-stack web development.
-The project members are/were Learners in the apprenticeship phase, where they work on a mixture of open-source and commercial projects with actual users.
+The project members are/were Learners in the apprenticeship phase, where they work on a mixture of open-source and commercial projects with actual users, including back-end, front end (like this), and full-stack applications.

-This application has catalyzed the project members’ further mastery of:
+This application has contributed to the project members’ further mastery of:

   - Single-page navigation
   - Web-email integration